arakshay60/Nifty50-Data-Analysis/README.md

 5.The data from 2 DTM tables are joined with Company and Date DWH tables to form blended data in Looker Studio.
 This data is then used to create the 2 reports.

+6.Daily incremental data from the raw folder is transferred to the archive folder using cloud functions